Michael Boatman: Acting career

 In 2007, Boatman co-starred in the feature films, The Killing of Wendy (2008), American Summer and My Father's Will.
 He has had many notable guest appearances, including five episodes of Law & Order: Special Victims Unit, Less than Perfect, Yes, Dear, Scrubs, CSI: Miami, Hannah Montana and Grey's Anatomy.
 Boatman guest starred in the mystery/drama Warehouse 13, in July 2009.

 In 2009, he joined the cast of the Lifetime comedy series Sherri, starring Sherri Shepherd.
 The series is based on Shepherd's life experiences as a divorced single mom, actress and stand-up comedian.
 Boatman plays Doctor Randy Gregg, Sherri's son's pediatrician and Sherri's love interest.

 More recently he has appeared as attorney Julius Cain in The Good Wife.
 In 2011, Boatman guest starred as Russell Thorpe on Gossip Girl, along with Tika Sumpter, who played his daughter Raina.
 In 2012, Boatman became a recurring character in the FX original series Anger Management, reuniting with his former Spin City co-star Charlie Sheen as Sheen's next door neighbor Michael.
-Beginning in late September 2013, he began co-starring in Nick at Nite's new series Instant Mom, alongside Tia Mowry-Hardrict.
+Beginning in late September 2013, he began co-starring in Nick at Nite's series Instant Mom, alongside Tia Mowry-Hardrict.
 In 2016, Boatman recurred on the CBS All Access drama The Good Fight, reprising the role of attorney Julius Cain, the character he played on The Good Wife.
 He was promoted to series regular in the second season.
+He became a recurring character in season 3 of Madam Secretary as FBI Director Keith Doherty.
+In 2017, he was a recurring character on season 2 of The Other F Word playing David Michaelson.
+He also recently starred in The Shade and will star in the upcoming film The Cutting Room.

 Writing

-Boatman is also a screenwriter and novelist.
+Boatman is also an author.
 He sometimes writes in the splatterpunk horror genre.
 Joe R. Lansdale praised his first collection with "Michael Boatman writes like a visitor from hell.
 Someone out on short term leave for bad behavior.
 I love this stuff.
 He's one of the new, and more than promising, writers making his mark, and a dark and wonderful mark it is."